Build Vs. Buy Part 2: Choosing Your Path to Procurement Performance Management

 6. Are you ready to configure data security measures?

 Cybersecurity is more important than ever before.
-You will be expected to maintain data security to a standard with will protect all client, supplier, and internal business information.
+You will be expected to maintain data security to a standard that will protect all client, supplier, and internal business information.
 This can be a difficult task even for teams that are dedicated to security.
 Your integrations with other applications will need to meet security standards as well, making data security a hefty requirement.

 7. How much will your solution cost?